redpanda-data/cloud-examples/customer-managed/azure/privatelink/README.md

     export RPK_CLOUD_AUTH_AUDIENCE=cloudv2-production.redpanda.cloud
     ```

-2. Next obtaion a client id and secret by going to Organizations in the Cloud UI.
-Navigate to Clients.
+2. Next obtain a client id and secret by going to Organizations in the Cloud UI by navigating to https://cloud.redpanda.com/clients.
 Select or create a client you would like to use to create the network and cluster.
 You can copy the ID and secret to your clipboard by clicking the “Copy ID” and “Copy secret” buttons.
     ```
     export CLOUD_CLIENT_ID=<client-ID>
     export CLOUD_CLIENT_SECRET=<client-secret>